(1) SHORT TITLE.—This section may be cited as the “Employee Health Care Access Act.”

 4. A carrier may issue a group health insurance policy to a small employer health alliance or other group association with rates that reflect a premium credit for expense savings attributable to administrative activities being performed by the alliance or group association if such expense savings are specifically documented in the insurer’s rate filing and are approved by the office.
 Any such credit may not be based on different morbidity assumptions or on any other factor related to the health status or claims experience of any person covered under the policy.
 This subparagraph does not exempt an alliance or group association from licensure for activities that require licensure under the insurance code.
 A carrier issuing a group health insurance policy to a small employer health alliance or other group association shall allow any properly licensed and appointed agent of that carrier to market and sell the small employer health alliance or other group association policy.
 Such agent shall be paid the usual and customary commission paid to any agent selling the policy.

 5. Any adjustments in rates for claims experience, health status, or duration of coverage may not be charged to individual employees or dependents.
 For a small employer’s policy, such adjustments may not result in a rate for the small employer which deviates more than 15 percent from the carrier’s approved rate.
 Any such adjustment must be applied uniformly to the rates charged for all employees and dependents of the small employer.
 A small employer carrier may make an adjustment to a small employer’s renewal premium, up to 10 percent annually, due to the claims experience, health status, or duration of coverage of the employees or dependents of the small employer.
-Semiannually, small group carriers shall report information on forms adopted by rule by the commission, to enable the office to monitor the relationship of aggregate adjusted premiums actually charged policyholders by each carrier to the premiums that would have been charged by application of the carrier’s approved modified community rates.
-If the aggregate resulting from the application of such adjustment exceeds the premium that would have been charged by application of the approved modified community rate by 4 percent for the current reporting period, the carrier shall limit the application of such adjustments only to minus adjustments beginning within 60 days after the report is sent to the office.
-For any subsequent reporting period, if the total aggregate adjusted premium actually charged does not exceed the premium that would have been charged by application of the approved modified community rate by 4 percent, the carrier may apply both plus and minus adjustments.
+If the aggregate resulting from the application of such adjustment exceeds the premium that would have been charged by application of the approved modified community rate by 4 percent for the current policy term, the carrier shall limit the application of such adjustments only to minus adjustments.
+For any subsequent policy term, if the total aggregate adjusted premium actually charged does not exceed the premium that would have been charged by application of the approved modified community rate by 4 percent, the carrier may apply both plus and minus adjustments.
 A small employer carrier may provide a credit to a small employer’s premium based on administrative and acquisition expense differences resulting from the size of the group.
 Group size administrative and acquisition expense factors may be developed by each carrier to reflect the carrier’s experience and are subject to office review and approval.

 6. A small employer carrier rating methodology may include separate rating categories for one dependent child, for two dependent children, and for three or more dependent children for family coverage of employees having a spouse and dependent children or employees having dependent children only.
 A small employer carrier may have fewer, but not greater, numbers of categories for dependent children than those specified in this subparagraph.